|

 Watch

-pulling out all the stops, notwithstanding a steady downpour.
+pulling out all the stops for a variety of candidates, notwithstanding a steady downpour.

 Hosted by Vince Garrity.
 Featured are candidates Sam Shapiro (Lieutenant